Speed up the conveyancing process - how to take control

 If you haven't yet put your property on the market, ask yourself, “Is this the best time to sell?”.
 Land Registry data suggests that Spring is the best time to sell a home.
 If you can afford to wait until the Spring to sell, maybe you should consider it?

 The bright, warmer weather in Spring generally shows off homes and gardens to best effect.
-In addition, more potential buyers are likely to be out on the property hunt in Spring.
+Also, more potential buyers are likely to be out on the property hunt in Spring.
 During the Summer holidays, many buyers will be on holiday (this is especially an issue if they have children and you are selling a family home).

 In the Autumn and Winter months, the cold weather puts off many house hunters, with many people more concerned with planning (and budgeting) for Christmas.
 That said, interest can rise around September, with buyers eager to complete before Christmas.